 The biggest mistake I see is that many are not using a MagSafe compatible case.
-This basically makes the MagSafe technology inside the iPhone 12 or 13 all but useless.
+This basically makes the MagSafe technology inside the iPhone 12, 13, and 14 all but useless.

-And even if they do have a MagSafe compatible case, they are unaware of all of the MagSafe compatible accessories that are made to work with their iPhone 12 and 13.
+And even if they do have a MagSafe compatible case, they are unaware of all of the MagSafe compatible accessories that are made to work with their iPhone 12 and newer.

 In this post, I will break it all down so you can unlock the full MagSafe potential of your iPhone.